plone/training/docs/volto_customization/listing_block.md

+---
+myst:
+  html_meta:
+    "description": "How to create a block variation" "property=og:description": "How to create a block variation" "property=og:title": "Create a simple listing block variation" "keywords": "Volto, Training, Block variation"
+---

 ### Create a simple listing block variation

 We will create a variation for listing block, the approach is the same we did for teasers.
 A new variation which will control the layout and extensions which will take care of individual items styling.